Zeke-OS/zeke/doc/fs.md

 ### General principles

-In this part of the documentation terms vnode and inode might be sometimes used interchangeably.
+In this part of the documentation terms *vnode* and *inode* might be sometimes used interchangeably.
 Historically inode was a way to index files in the Unix file system and like.
 While Zeke continues to use this terminology it adds a concept of a vnode that is used as an abstraction level between actual the file systems and the VFS.
 This is implemented mostly the same way as in most of modern Unices today.

-Another important term often used in the context of Zeke’s VFS is the superblock, it’s roughly an abstraction of an accessor to the meta data or allocation table(s) of a physical (or virtual) file system.
+Another important term often used in the context of Zeke’s VFS is the *superblock*, it’s roughly an abstraction of an accessor to the meta data or allocation table(s) of a physical (or virtual) file system.
 For example for FAT this means that every volume has a superblock in Zeke and the superblock can be used to access the file allocation table and other